-A lot of vacationers choose cruises based on the fares alone, Stuart said.
-But don’t forget to look at what’s included in the fare and what amenities the ship offers.
+A lot of vacationers choose cruises based on the fare alone, Stuart said.
+But don't neglect looking at what's included in the fare and what amenities the ship offers.

-Although meals are typically included in the base fare, alcoholic beverages, WiFi and shore excursions might not be.
-If you have to pay extra to take advantage of most ship amenities, you might be better off booking a more expensive cruise that offers them free of charge.
+Although meals are typically included in the base fare, alcoholic beverages, WiFi and shore excursions might not.
+If you have to pay extra to take advantage of most amenities on the ship, you might be better off booking a more expensive cruise that offers them free of charge.

 16. Consider a Luxury Cruise Line

 If you opt for a cheaper cruise but want to dine in specialty restaurants and visit the spa, expect your vacation costs to jump.
-In fact, adding these extras to your base fare could equal the cost of an all-inclusive luxury line cruise, which often includes shore excursions and transfers between the ship and airport.
+In fact, adding these extras to your base fare could equal the cost of an all-inclusive luxury line, which can include shore excursions and transfers between the ship and airport.

 17. Take a Repositioning Cruise

-Because ships can’t cruise year round near destinations like Alaska, lines move their fleets every so often.
-Take advantage by booking a repositioning cruise, where you can enjoy a 10 to 14-day cruise for the price of a seven-day cruise or less, Stuart said.
+Because ships can't cruise year-round in destinations like Alaska, cruise lines move their fleets every so often.
+Take advantage by booking a repositioning cruise, where you can enjoy a 10- to 14-day cruise for the price of a seven-day cruise or less, Stuart said.

-Once you’re on board, be careful not to rack up costs as you sip margaritas by the pool.
-Any extras you pick up will be charged to the card you provided at the beginning of the trip, Stuart said.
+Once you're onboard, be careful not to rack up costs as you sip martinis by the pool.
+Any extras you pick up will be charged to the card you provide at the beginning of the trip, Stuart said.
 He said he knows people who have paid more to get off a ship than to get on.
-So, stick to the basics and, if you’re eager to hit the spa, visit one when you're off the ship.
+So, although there are quite a few cruise activities that are worth the money, you're better off sticking to the basics.
+If you're raring to hit the spa, go to one off the ship.